Dhaiwat10/streamr-react-starterkit/README.md

 # Streamr React Starterkit

 This is a starter kit for building a React app powered by the Streamr network.
+I found this to be a bit of a pain to set up, so I made this starter kit to make it easier for others to get started.

 ## Tech stack